GuanghuiFU/medical_cv_foundation_eval/README.md

 This repository contains material associated to this [paper](#Citation).

 It contains:
-- link to trained models for segmentation of lymphoma from post-constrast T1-weighted MRI
+- link to trained models for segmentation of lymphoma from post-constrast T1-weighted MRI ([link](https://owncloud.icm-institute.org/index.php/s/2dPGj9hu4Jvk6Qh), password: ARAMIS)
-- link to trained models for segmentation of enhancing tumor in MSD-BraTS datasets
+- link to trained models for segmentation of enhancing tumor in MSD-BraTS datasets ([link](https://owncloud.icm-institute.org/index.php/s/2dPGj9hu4Jvk6Qh), password: ARAMIS)
 - code and material for reproducing the experiments on MSD-BraTS

 If you use this material, we would appreciate if you could cite the following reference.